iranzo/rhevm-utils/README.md

 PD: Please, if you're using this scripts, send me an email just to know if there's anyone outside there.
-If you find any error, please report it to me and I'll try to get it fixed.
+If you find any error, please report it to me and I'll try to get it fixed, opening a issue request on github helps to track them!

-Those scripts are updated when I have the opportunity to deal with the environment, so they maybe outdated until I have the chance to update them to newer versions.
+Those scripts are updated when I have the opportunity to deal with the environment, so they maybe outdated until I have the chance to update them to newer versions, and may have errors not detected when performing updates on others, please, test with care and report any issue.

-Philosophy is Release Early, Release Often, so some scripts can be ugly (no error control, etc), but provide the basic functionality, in later updates, they will be improved.
+Philosophy is: Release Early, Release Often, so some scripts can be ugly (no error control, etc), but provide the basic functionality, in later updates, they will be improved.